 If you feel that your PC is worth more than they’re offering, you’re always free to turn down the offer and sell it another way.
-It’s never a bad idea to see how much different outlets are willing to pay!
+It’s never a bad idea to see how much different outlets are willing to pay.

 Decluttr also uses barcodes to search your tech.
-Because of this, it’s best to sell gaming PC laptops or pre-built machines purchased from another vendor.
+As a result, it’s best to sell gaming PC laptops or pre-built machines purchased from another vendor.

 From there, Decluttr will send you a box and a printable label.
-Simply put your PC in the box, attach the label, send it off to Decluttr, and you’re set!
+Simply put your PC in the box, attach the label, send it off to Decluttr and you’re set.

 If you’re trying to get some quick cash and get rid of your PC, this is a wonderful choice.
-If you’re in no rush and want the best price you can get, you may want to shop around for a while.
+Otherwise, if you’re in no rush and want the best price you can get, you may want to shop around.

 Of the sites listed so far, PC Swaps is the most focused on PC parts.
 While you can sell your PC as a pre-built machine, the site focuses more heavily on buying and selling parts.